-Recycling & Reducing Waste
+Recycling and Reducing Waste

+Not only are there municipal barriers to successful recycling in many cities, but it takes significant changes in behavior to get it right.
 A few non-recyclable items in a recycle bin can render the entire bag unrecyclable to the hauler.
-For recycling to be successful, local municipalities, landlords, customers, baristas, even adjacent businesses, all have to work together to keep recyclable materials out of the landfill, and non-recyclable materials out of recycling bins.
+For recycling to be successful, local municipalities, landlords, customers, baristas, and even adjacent businesses all have to work together to keep recyclable materials out of the landfill and non-recyclable materials out of recycling bins.

 How You Can Help

 Reduce Waste and Save Money.
 Save 10¢ and a paper cup each time you use a reusable tumbler!
 You can find them in our stores or online.